KIM KINNEAR, Owner/Artistic Director.

 Maggie began dancing at Parker Dance in kindergarten and recently graduated in 2017.
 During her time here, she studied dance under Brian Bender (ballet), Dan Mont- Eaton, Corina Kinnear, and Eliza Ohman.
 While a student, she attended multiple dance competitions and was awarded two full scholarships to the summer ballet intensive through Dance Educators of America, which she attended three times, as well as Sheer Talent’s summer program.
 Later she accepted the role of the Sugar Plum Fairy for our Nutcracker during her sophomore and senior year of high school.
 Over the past year she was hired to improvise for Meow Wolf and performed for Industrial Dance Alliance in a piece by Chelsea Davis.
 She has also toured with Fluid Dance as one of their assistant dancers in the “Fluid Force” and performed under Mary Lynn Lewark for Presenting Denver’s 2018 Dance Festival.
-Maggie has been assisting classes with Kim Kinnear for three years and has been teaching for two.
+This is Maggie’s 6th year with PDA.